uvarc/rc-learning/content/notes/opencv/index.md

 plt.imshow(cv2.cvtColor(R,cv2.COLOR_BGR2RGB))
 ```

+## Saving Images

 We can use the imwrite() function to save images.
 For example:

 ```
 filename = 'clown.png'
 cv2.imwrite(image, filename)
 ```

-# Accessing Image Pixels
+## Accessing Image Pixels

 Since an image's underlying pixel information is stored in multi-dimensional numpy arrays, we can use common numpy operations to slice and dice image regions, including the images channels.